rklesius/MongoDBNodeJS/README.md

 # MongoDB with Node.js

-This sample code was used for the UF Swamphacks 2021 on behalf of Citi and created by Rachel Klesius.
 This code is a teaching tool for using MongoDB with Node.js as a backend.

 ## Companion Resources